 Regardless of the order in which you discovered your AC unit was frozen, the fine air conditioning repair technicians of BR McGinty are here to explain the possible causes of why your air conditioner has frozen and is no longer pumping that cooling goodness into your home.
 Look below for some of these reasons and contact us if you have any questions!

-Why is my AC freezing?
+Why is my AC frozen?

 Here are some possible causes for a freezing AC unit: